#WelcomeHome150 – Creating Welcoming and Inclusive Communities

 - Shape – Circle, symbolizes and resembles many cycles in the natural world according to Indigenous cultures and many other cultures of the world

-- Colors – Based on MCoS Values
+- Colors – Based on MCoS Multicultural Values and Streams of Work

 - Combination represents a community strengthened by diversity